National Supports - Charity / Advocacy

 22q11Ireland

-This organisation offers help and support for individuals and families affected by 22q11.2 deletion/DiGeorge Syndrome/VCFS.
+This organisation offers help and support for individuals and families affected by 22q11.2 deletion sydrome.
+Their aim is to provide lifelong support for those impacted by 22q11.

 ADHD Ireland

-ADHD Ireland provides up-to-date information, resources and networking opportunities to individuals with ADHD, parents of children with ADHD and the professionals who serve them.
+ADHD Ireland’s objective is to support young people and adults with ADHD, and their carers and families too.
 They provide a phone and email helpline.
 They also run an ADHD School Friendly Programme for teachers and schools.
-You can see a list of their events here, which also includes details of their online parent support group.
+You can see a list of their events here.

 As I Am

-AsIAm runs a programme of support and information for parents of recently diagnosed children, as well as a support programme for teenagers with autism both in person and online.
-You can find out more about those support programmes here.
-AsIAm also offers training and conferences on autism.
+AsIAm runs a programme of support and information for parents of recently diagnosed children.
+It also runs a support programme for teenagers with autism.

 The AsIAm Autism ID Card was created to help Autistic people navigate their daily life more easily.
-The Autism ID Card helps you to advocate for yourself or your child.
-It contains a short description of an individual's Autistic support needs and a reminder that the person with the card may need some extra help and support.
-See here for more information on the card and how to apply
+It contains a short description of a person's Autistic support needs and a reminder that the person with the card may need some extra help and support.

 Aspire

-Aspire is a national organisation which supports and assists both the autistic individual and their support network.
+Aspire supports the autistic person and their support network.
 They also advocate on behalf of autistic people and provide them with the tools to advocate for themselves.

 Barrettstown